SEPIA-Framework/sepia-stt-server/README.md

 sudo docker run --name=sepia-stt -p 20741:20741 -it sepia/stt-server:[platform-tag]
 ```

-To test the server visit: `http://localhost:20741` if you are on the same machine or `http://[server-IP]:20741` if you are in the same network.
+To test the server visit: `http://localhost:20741` if you are on the same machine or `http://[server-IP]:20741` if you are in the same network (NOTE: custom recordings via microphone will only work using localhost or a HTTPS URL!).

 ## Server Settings